-FOE HITS THE OZONE EATERS The following aerosols all contain ozone-eating CFCs chlorofluorocarbons (CFCs) in aerosols.
+FOE HITS THE

+OZONE EATERS The following aerosols all contain ozone-eating CFCs

+FOE have stepped up their campaign against the use of chlorofluorocarbons (CFCs) in aerosols.
 CECs are eating up the earth's ozone layer and there is already a hole the size of the United States above Antarctica which is growing in size.
 The ozone layer shields the earth from cancer-causing higher frequency ultra-violet radiation, so its destruction puts at risk many millions of people as well as other forms of life.